readium/readium-css/docs/CSS28-migration_guide.md

 In version 2, ReadiumCSS switched to `zoom`, which makes the patch no longer needed, except for rendering engines/browsers that don’t support this CSS property.

 It doesn’t need any change at the implementation level, and should work out of the box.
 All is handled behind the scenes in ReadiumCSS font-size module.

+## Extension of the font-family user setting override

+In version 1, the font-family user setting overrode a selection of elements of body copy e.g. `p`, `li`, `dt`, etc. This explained why the font-family of headings would remain the same as the one set in authors’ stylesheets for instance.

+In version 2, the logic has changed and the override will now apply to everything except a handful of tags e.g. `code`, `var`, `samp`, and `kbd`.
+It is actually borrowed from the accessibility fonts and normalization module.

 ## Updated default font stacks